Affiliate links on Android Authority may earn us a commission. Learn more.

 Despite the Tile Pro’s facelift, the controls are as simple as ever — one squeeze silences the ring from your phone and two presses rings your phone to track it down.
 The Tile Pro (2022) is still the loudest member of the Tile family when you ring it, too.

-It should be noted that Tile has been acquired by Life360 — a company that has allegedly sold user data while carrying loose privacy rules.
-The sale was announced last year and completed at the beginning of 2022.
+It should be noted that Tile was acquired by Life360 — a company that has allegedly sold user data while carrying loose privacy rules.
+The sale was announced in 2021 and completed at the beginning of 2022.
 The existing Tile team will remain in place, and Life360 has said it has no plans to sell Tile user data.
 Nevertheless, it’s something to be aware of before investing in the Tile ecosystem.
 So far, we haven’t noticed any unexpected intrusions from the Life360 side of the business.

 When I received a pair of the new Tile Pro (2022) trackers, I wasn’t sure how I would feel about the new design.
 After all, I loved the thin square shape of the previous generation.
 However, the new, longer Tile Pro shows just how necessary some minor design changes can be.
 While it may not be as aesthetically pleasing, the new shape means it’s not nearly as wide as before, which allows it to sit more comfortably among a set of keys, for example.
 It retains the tough metal frame too, which makes it more durable than other trackers.